influxdata/docs-v2/content/telegraf/v1/contribute.md

     weight: 80
 ---

-There are many ways InfluxData encourages its community to contribute to its open source products.
+There are many ways to contribute to InfluxData open source products.
-Whether you want to report a bug, write a plugin, or answer support questions the following sections will guide you on the process.
+Whether you want to report a bug, write a plugin, or answer support questions, the following sections will guide you on the process.

 - [Open GitHub issues](#open-github-issues)
   - [File bug reports](#file-bug-reports)